 Similar, But Different

 Obviously, just because die springs are essentially ‘enhanced’ or ‘hybrid’ compression springs, that doesn’t mean that they are innately ‘better’.
-For example, if you need a spring for a heavy machinery brake or clutch, then a die spring is perfect and will display the maximum fatigue life, yet many bulky applications will be adequately catered for by compression springs, and they come with the added advantage of being easier to make in large quantities, so it really does depend what you’re looking for.
+For example, if you need a spring for a heavy machinery brake or clutch, then a die spring is perfect and will display the maximum fatigue life.
+However, many bulky applications will be adequately catered for by compression springs, and they come with the added advantage of being easier to make in large quantities, so it really does depend what you’re looking for.

 Because of their nature, die springs are very robust, but here at European Springs and Pressings Ltd we apply the highest standards of manufacture to each and every type of spring that we supply.
 Our methods and our technology are all fully up-to-date, and because we specialise in producing bespoke springs we also understand these devices better than anyone, so you can count on us to create the very best springs according to whatever specifications you have in mind.